SauceCat/RAGS/docs/retrieval/RAGAS_context-recall.md

 # RAGAS: Context Recall (Retrieved Context <-> Ground Truth Answer)
 Reference: https://docs.ragas.io/en/stable/concepts/metrics/context_recall.html

 Evaluates if each sentence in the ground truth answer can be traced back to the retrieved context.
-Ideal scenario: Every sentence in the ground truth answer is attributable to the retrieved context.

-## Comments
-The current methodology, which involves breaking the answer into statements and judging each statement within a single prompt, may be overly complex.
-A more effective approach could be to first extract the statements from the answer and then evaluate each statement individually.

 ## Calculation
 class: `ContextRecall`

 ### Step 1
 Break the ground truth answer into individual statements.

-Statements:
-- Statement 1: "France is in Western Europe."
-- Statement 2: "Its capital is Paris."

-For each of the ground truth statements, verify if it can be attributed to the retrieved context using LLM-as-a-judge.
+For each of the ground truth statements, verify if it can be attributed to the retrieved context.

-Statements:
-- Statement 1: Yes
-- Statement 2: No

 ```python
 class ContextRecall(MetricWithLLM):